 TunnelBear does collect some data on its users.
 However, it doesn’t include the IP addresses, DNS queries, or other accessed content details.
 If you pay for the service anonymously, there’s little reason to worry.

 Decently well.
 However, during our tests, we did experience some random disconnects.
 It’s unclear whether it was a server or the larger infrastructure problem, but it does happen.

 Does TunnelBear allow torrenting?

 Yes.
 Although they have a strict stance against torrenting.
 On some servers, torrenting does indeed work.
 However, the speeds are heavily throttled.
-So, if you need a VPN for torrenting, you should look elsewhere.
+See our list of the best VPNs for torrenting for more options.